|Corda Network Foundation||Document history|

 The objectives of this policy are to ensure the effective governance of information security activities by the Foundation, such that:

-- management program is established, that appropriately directs company resources to protect information assets and address current and emerging information security (cyber) risks.
+- An effective security management program is established, that appropriately directs company resources to protect information assets and address current and emerging information security (cyber) risks.

 3 Who Does the Policy Apply to?